ishtian-revee/RTSimulation/README.md

 This general idea of this project is to have the taste of computer vision integrating in android.
-First to get the real time edge detection and contour detection using **OpenGL** modules for computer vision.
+First to get the real time edge detection and contour detection using **OpenCV** modules for computer vision.
 After successfully detection edges need to implement some cool game type simulations.

 The simulation concept is something like this, after successfully detecting edges,